What Is Pet Insurance? How to Protect Your Furry Friends

 This costs a lot less than a health insurance plan, but how much you spend can vary significantly.
 The following factors can all impact the premium prices:

-- Pet breed
+• Pet breed

-- Pet age
+• Pet age

-- Pet type
+• Pet type

-- Pet size
+• Pet size

-- ZIP code
+• ZIP code

-- Annual limit
+• Annual limit

-- Add-ons
+• Add-ons

-- Deductible
+• Deductible

-- Reimbursement percentage
+• Reimbursement percentage

-- Plan type
+• Plan type

-- Insurance company
+• Insurance company

 One of the most important factors when it comes to pricing is the deductible you choose.
 The deductible is the amount of money you’ll need to spend out of your own pocket when you file a claim.
 The higher the deductible, the lower your monthly premiums will be.

-When choosing a deductible, it is tempting to choose the highest one possible to save on premiums.
+When choosing a deductible, it's tempting to choose the highest one possible to save on premiums.
 However, it’s important to choose a deductible you can afford to pay if the time does come.
 Your insurance policy won’t do you any good if you can’t afford the deductible and then you end up stuck with a vet bill and paid premiums for no reason.

 It’s always a good idea to set at least one deductible payment aside in savings in case you need it one day.

-Related: What is an insurance deductible?
+Related: What Is an Insurance Deductible?

 If you can handle the occasional vet bill, you may find you don’t want to add a new monthly expense to your budget.
 On the other hand, if the thought of an unexpected vet bill causes you a lot of stress, you may find having a good policy in your back pocket gives you peace of mind.
+Here are some pros and cons to consider:

 FAQs